qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 Domain Name System collect domain names with their ip addresses.

-When you trying to reach website using domain name your computer asks DNS what ip address this domain has, and after reach website using ip address of the domain.
+When you are trying to reach a website using a domain name, your computer asks DNS what ip address this domain has, and after reach the website using ip address of the domain.

 ![[DNS.png|400]]